17 Pet Insurance Statistics & Facts to Know: Market Size & Current Trends (2023 Update)

 (NAPHIA)

-During the pandemic, pet owners are spending more time at home due to stay-at-home orders and being able to work from home.
-This has helped them create closer bonds with their pets and improve owner-pet relationships.
-New pet purchases and adoptions have also reached record levels, with many people choosing to get a pet for company during the pandemic.
+During the pandemic, pet owners were spending more time at home due to stay-at-home orders and being able to work from home.
+This helped them create closer bonds with their pets and improve owner-pet relationships.
+New pet purchases and adoptions also reached record levels, when many people chose to get a pet for company during the pandemic.

 8. There are 25 companies that make up the pet insurance marketplace in the United States.